 Plants and animals can also be directly protected by various technical measures.
 For example, fruit trees or vines can be protected from hail damage with nets.
 Additional hail insurance is recommended for particularly valuable crops.
 Additional irrigation of plants can cover the increasing water demand in hot weather.
 Here, an adapted drip irrigation which saves water resources is recommended.
 In order to protect livestock from heat, stables can be equipped with sufficient thermal insulation and bright roof surfaces.

 Wide tires and tire pressure adjustment technology for agricultural machines can also reduce the risk of soil compaction.

 Legal, political and management measures

-Both the federal government and the EU promote adaptation measures in agriculture.
-At the European level, for example, the European Agricultural Fund for Rural Development (EAFRD) is a financing instrument, which is meant to increase the quality of life in rural areas and promote the diversity of the rural economy.
-In Germany, the financing of such projects is organised by the Joint Task for the Improvement of Agricultural Structures and Coastal Protection (">GAK).
-Especially the promotion of the irrigation infrastructure is carried out by the GAK.
+Both the federal government and the EU are promoting adaptation measures in agriculture.
+At the European level, for example, the European Agricultural Fund for Rural Development (EAFRD) serves as a funding instrument designed to improve the quality of life in rural areas and increase the diversity of the rural economy.
+In Germany, such projects are financed through the joint task "Improvement of the agricultural structure and coastal protection" (GAK).
+In particular, the GAK is responsible for promoting the irrigation infrastructure.

 Furthermore, the German government is focusing on improving information and networking among the players involved in adapting agriculture to climate change: knowledge transfer with regard to adapted land management, animal husbandry, nutrition and health is being promoted, for example in the context of dialogue projects with experts, and is to be strengthened by agricultural pilot farms testing climate adaptation measures on site.
 In addition, breeding programs for climate-adapted crop plants and livestock breeds are to be set up and the topic is to be increasingly integrated into education and training as well as agricultural consulting.